tjerkok/Rush_Hour/PROCESS.md

 We fixed the Iterative deepening depth search, we discussed our next steps and we had a meeting with Kiara and Quinten.
 I focused on researching the magic number of apply_priority for the priority search.
 Also I did some research on a possible extension for breadth first search.

+### Bob
+Tried to find out what beam width/beam ratio would be good to use and ran some tests to find out as well as searched on internet if there were any papers about it.

 ## 21 january 2021
 ### Kika
 Worked on the practice presentation, did some research after the differences between the heuristics.
 Tried working out a new idea where the biggest possible steps are taken first.
 Improved heuristics code for priority and beam.

+### Bob
+Added a Heuristic which calculates the minimum moves required and uses that for our beam search/ priority queue and IDDFS

+## 21 january 2021
+### Bob
+We had the practice presentation today and after that I fixed some things about the heuristic I added yesterday, because it wasn't correct yet.